Looking for the best pickleball balls?

 Jugs is a great choice for a slightly less expensive indoor ball that is also approved by the USAPA for tournament play.

 Jugs indoor pickleball balls are great for indoor play and are available in larger quantities which makes them a fantastic option for pickleball clubs and rec centers or just for the regular player who’s out on a court several times a week and needs a good supply of balls on-hand.

 They are available in white or neon green so depending on your preference and the colors in your venue, one color might be easier to see than the other.
-The majority of players like using the Jugs balls but do note that the ball is a bit softer than others which does impact bounce and performance.
+The majority of players like using the Jugs balls but do note that the ball is made of softer plastic than others which can add higher bounce.

 ONIX Pure 2

 Onix Pure 2 balls are known for being the quietest on the market.

 ONIX Pure 2 is another great option for indoor play.

 Please note that it’s been discontinued but we decided to keep it on the list as a runner-up because players have traditionally had positive viewpoints about playing with this ball and since there’s still quite a bit of supply available on Amazon and other marketplaces, we thought it would be worth mentioning.